jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/coronavirus-maps.html.html.md

 ## <span class="g-balancer" data-id="9">United States</span>

 The number of known coronavirus cases in the United States continues to grow quickly.
-As of Tuesday morning, at least 4,725,100 people across every state, plus Washington, D.C., and four U.S. territories, have tested positive for the virus, according to a New York Times database, and at least 155,900 patients with the virus have died.
+As of Tuesday afternoon, at least 4,750,500 people across every state, plus Washington, D.C., and four U.S. territories, have tested positive for the virus, according to a New York Times database, and at least 156,500 patients with the virus have died.

 See our [page of maps, charts and tables](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)